matejsemancik/astral-visuals/README.md

 ## TODO v2 How to run

 You can run the project with Gradle `run` task.
+Be sure to include the `--sketch-path` argument so sketches can properly resolve the data folder with resources.

 ```
-./gradlew playground:run
+./gradlew playground:run --args='--sketch-path=/path/to/project/'
-./gradlew visuals:run
+./gradlew visuals:run --args='--sketch-path=/path/to/project/'
 ```

 Or you can set up some sort of Build & Run task in your IDE. (hint: In IntelliJ, open `Main.kt` and click the green run icon next to `main` function and select Run.
 You do this once, and IDE will set up the reusable run task for you in upper toolbar.)